anchore/grant/README.md

 [return code 1]
 ```

-By default it's configured to deny all licenses out of the box.
+By default grant is configured to deny all licenses out of the box.

 ## Installation
 ```bash